Peer Consultation Group Guidelines

 Group Sessions: Consult sessions are limited in participants to ensure that all participants have the opportunity to speak.
 Ideally, each person will have up to 15 minutes to present a case and get feedback from the group.
 You do not have to present a case but being present to give feedback is helpful for fellow colleagues.

-Format: Sessions will be via Zoom’s HIPAA compliant software.
+Format: Sessions will be via Zoom’s HIPAA-compliant software.
 An email with the link will be sent prior to the session(s).

 Group Etiquette: We are a community of licensed mental health professionals.
 Each member shall be respectful of the views/methods of each other.
-As in consulting sessions, please refrain from issuing judgement towards each other and cases presented.
-It is all of our responsibility to report unethical practices either to admin, directly to the individual involved, or lastly, the licensing boards.
+As in consulting sessions, please refrain from issuing judgment towards each other and cases presented.
+It is all of our responsibility to report unethical practices either to the admin, directly to the individual involved, or lastly, the licensing boards.
 Feel free to initiate a conversation with the group admin(s) if unsure about the ethical standards.

 Confidentiality: It is our ethical obligation to maintain the highest standards of confidentiality to protect client information.
 Group members agree to hold the content of what others say in the consultation groups confidential out of respect to the attendees and the individuals with whom we work – this is important both with respect to the sharing of difficult clinical cases and for experiential exercises that may occur in the group.